How to Shop for Clothes Like a Professional

-Well, yes and no. Yes, this course of action takes the skill (and I would say, fun) out of selecting clothes for your wardrobe.
-But there is an argument to be made for cutting the guesswork out of stocking your closet.
+So yes, this course of action takes the skill (and I would say, fun) out of building towards a personal style that’s truly unique to you.
+Though of course, there’s an argument to be made for cutting the guesswork out of stocking your closet.

 In The Paradox of Choice (a book that explains literally everything about why we are the way we are…seriously, go read it), Barry Schwartz argues that eliminating options in consumer behavior can greatly reduce anxiety.
 Most people are one of two “types:” maximizers or satisficers.

 Meaning, they might find a plaid flannel shirt that meets their criteria (price, color, fit) in the first store they look, but they’ll still stop into every other store at the mall to make sure there’s not an even more perfect plaid flannel out there.

 Meaning, they’ll buy that first flannel shirt as long as it meets their standards (which are generally the same as those of the maximizer), without worrying that there may be a better shirt still out there.

 Schwartz argues in favor of a satisficer mindset, as maximizers tend to:

 - spend extra time shopping with the same results, and

 Maximizers wind up with a perfectly good shirt, but constantly worry about the one that may have got away.
 Satisficers wind up with a perfectly good shirt, like it more, and worked to find it a whole lot less.